barryorourke/orodor.org.uk-old/content/articles/the_greatest_evil.md

 Sadly, it's quite easy to get sloppy and convince yourself it'll be alright this time and you'll be strict with yourself again tomorrow.
 It took a week of eating grain again to remind myself of the issues it caused me in the first place, the main one being a very upset stomach!
 I shall avoid going into too much details on the interweb, but after a few days it wasn't pretty and it was a few times a day.
 Is grain the greatest evil?
 It's not, although it is often coupled with the greatest of all evils to create a tasty, addictive, stomach pain inducing delight!

 The greatest of all evils is of course sugar!
-There was a period of about six months were I abstained completly and I remember feeling fantastic.
+There was a period of about six months where I abstained completely and I remember feeling fantastic.
 That was destroyed by overindulgence the following Christmas and in turn reintroduced my sugar addiction.
 Thankfully I kept it under control and didn't return to guzzling at least three chocolate bars a day, as I had done before my period of abstinence.

-As with the grain I let myself get sloppy at FLOSS, which resulted in a lot of the nastier side-effects of sugar addiction rearing their ugly heads, such delights as increasing my already excessive need for order, and many of the symptoms that I experienced whilst drinking too much coffee like short temper,  lack of patientce and random bouts anger.
+As with the grain I let myself get sloppy at FLOSS, which resulted in a lot of the nastier side-effects of sugar addiction rearing their ugly heads, such delights as increasing my already excessive need for order, and many of the symptoms that I experienced whilst drinking too much coffee like short temper,  lack of patience and random bouts of anger.

 ### The Solution